 Price remains central in consumer decision making, but carriers innovate to diminish competition purely on price.
 Sophisticated proprietary platforms connect customers and insurers and offer customers differentiated experiences, features, and value.
 In some segments, price competition intensifies, and razor-thin margins are the norm, while in other segments, unique insurance offerings enable margin expansion and differentiation.
 In jurisdictions where change is embraced, the pace of pricing innovation is rapid.
 Pricing is available in real time based on usage and a dynamic, data-rich assessment of risk, empowering consumers to make decisions about how their actions influence coverage, insurability, and pricing.

-Claims processing in 2030 remains a primary function of carriers, but head count associated with claims is reduced by 70 to 90 percent compared with 2018 levels.
+Claims processing in 2030 remains a primary function of carriers, but more than half of claims activities have been replaced by automation.
 Advanced algorithms handle initial claims routing, increasing efficiency and accuracy.
-Claims for personal lines and small-business insurance are largely automated, enabling carriers to achieve straight-through-processing rates of more than 90 percent and dramatically reducing claims processing times from days to hours or minutes.
+Claims for personal lines and small-business insurance are largely automated, enabling carriers to achieve straight-through processing rates of more than 90 percent and dramatically reducing claims processing times from days to hours or minutes.

 IoT sensors and an array of data-capture technologies, such as drones, largely replace traditional, manual methods of first notice of loss.
 Claims triage and repair services are often triggered automatically upon loss.
 In the case of an auto accident, for example, a policyholder takes streaming video of the damage, which is translated into loss descriptions and estimate amounts.
-Self-driving vehicles that sustain minor damage direct themselves to repair shops for service while a self-driving replacement car is dispatched in the interim.
+Vehicles with autonomous features that sustain minor damage direct themselves to repair shops for service while another car with autonomous features is dispatched in the interim.
 In the home, IoT devices will be increasingly used to proactively monitor water levels, temperature, and other key risk factors and will proactively alert both tenants and insurers of issues before they arise.

 Automated customer service apps handle most policyholder interactions through voice and text, directly following self-learning scripts that interface with the claims, fraud, medical service, policy, and repair systems.
 The turnaround time for resolution of many claims is measured in minutes rather than days or weeks.
 Human claims management focuses on a few areas: complex and unusual claims, contested claims where human interaction and negotiation are empowered by analytics and data-driven insights, claims linked to systemic issues and risks created by new technology (for example, hackers infiltrate critical IoT systems), and random manual reviews of claims to ensure sufficient oversight of algorithmic decision making.